wikibonsai/vscode-tendr/README.md

   style id4 stroke:#66FF00;
 ```

-You can force a re-sync between the semantic tree in markdown and the index in vscode, just use the `wikibonsai: sync bonsai` [command](#commands).
+You can force a re-sync between the semantic tree in markdown and the index in vscode, just use the `tendr: sync bonsai` [command](#commands).
 There is also a sync button on the semantic tree [treeview panel](#tree-based-treeviews).

 ## Graph

 Uses the [treehouze](https://github.com/wikibonsai/treehouze) project.

-Open the tree graph with the `wikibonsai: open tree graph` and the web graph with the `wikibonsai: open web graph` commands or via the buttons the bonsai [treeview panel](#treeviews).
+Open the tree graph with the `tendr: open tree graph` and the web graph with the `tendr: open web graph` commands or via the buttons the bonsai [treeview panel](#treeviews).

 <div style="width:75%; margin: auto; padding-block: 2em; display: flex; justify-content: center;">
   <img src="./media/treeview-bonsai-panel-btns.png"/>